Web Accessibility

 Machine-Readable Guideline Representations

-Representation of the Web Content Accessibility Guidelines (WCAG) 2.0 in a machine-processable format:
+Representation of the Web Content Accessibility Guidelines (WCAG) 2.0 or more recent versions in a machine-processable format:

-- Karl Groves: WCAG as JSON: represent WCAG 2.1 success criteria (MIT License).
+- Karl Groves / Tenon: WCAG as JSON: represent WCAG 2.2 success criteria (MIT License).

 - Vegard Haugstvedt: WCAG as JSON: based on WCAG 2.1 and available under the terms of the MIT licence.